 New construction field and office review procedures are identified and revised as required.
 Sources of building permits are confirmed.
-The City of Gruver, City Spearman, and provides a listing of permits issued during the previous year.
+The City of Gruver and City of Spearman provides a listing of permits issued during the previous year.
 Both Cities issue permits and are valuable source of information regarding new construction and demolition in the HANSFORD area.
 Additionally, the Hansford County Reporter-Statesman articles are kept throughout the year for reference purposes.